-2016 was filled with the Obama Administration ending the year with an aggressive regulatory environment.
-These new regulations are a major concern for CEOs across the country, as new regulations are expensive to implement in terms of compliance, making the net cost to implement some to these regulations prohibitive for some companies.
-Add to this, the fact that many of these regulations have been fast-tracked through an approval process with little thought going into how the government will actually implement and test for compliance.
+Obama Administration ended the year 2016 with an aggressive regulatory environment.
+These new regulations are a significant concern for CEOs across the country.
+New regulations are expensive to implement in compliance, making the net cost to implement some to these regulations prohibitive for some companies.

 Revised EEO-1 Report